jackfranklin/jQuery-Form-Validator/README.md

 ## Demo

 There's a demo included in the `demo/` folder.
+If you're not sure on the documentation, you should look at the demo first.
+It contains a pretty solid example on how to use the library.
+All the main methods are also covered in the tests, so between this document, the demo and the tests, you should be set.
+Any problems, raise an issue or tweet @Jack_Franklin.

 The basic idea goes, that you have a HTML form: